 It’s a great idea to set up a Genius Hour Station at the beginning of the process.
 This is where you can display relevant posters, and provide students with access to all of the different handouts and notes they may need.
 Making these things available to students from the outset, ensures they can grab what they need without asking you, even if they are at a different step than their peers.
 This encourages autonomy and increases student accountability!

 Students also set up their project books during this step.
 Students can use a lined notebook or blank artist’s notebook to keep track of all of their thoughts, ideas, handouts, research notes, and progress through the Genius Hour process.

 Helping students to understand that they can’t just do a Genius Hour project on dogs, without identifying a more complex problem to research or solve can be tricky.
-This Identifying a Genius Hour Problem Flowchart will help students move from a broad topic (like ‘dogs’) to an identifiable problem (like ‘why are there so many stray dogs in our community?’).
+You may need to help students move from a broad topic (like “dogs”) to an identifiable problem (like “why are there so many stray dogs in our community?”).

 This step is one of the most challenging and important steps in the Genius Hour process.
 In order to progress with a research topic that provides suitable scope and depth, students need to formulate a deep, open-ended inquiry question.

 The most simple way to explain this is by telling students they need to come up with a question that cannot be answered easily by an internet search.
 You may have heard the term “un-Googleable question” — that’s exactly what each student needs to create!

 Formulating an Inquiry Question

 To help your students formulate a suitably un-Googlable inquiry question, we’ve created a framework that clearly illustrates the five parts that make a great inquiry question.
 You can display this How to Write an Inquiry Question poster at your Genius Hour Station, as well as providing students with a black and white copy they can glue into their notebooks to refer to.